Sahalie Falls and Koosah Falls are located along the McKenzie Pass-Santiam Pass and West Cascades National Scenic Byways off Highway 126.

 Sahalie (or "Heaven") and Koosah (or "Sky") are Chinook Jargon words - part of a rudimentary trade language that allowed people to exchange news and goods in the area.
 The Kalapuya, Molalla, Sahaptain and Chinook peoples traveled and traded here, perhaps on their way to obtain obsidian in the high Cascades or to gather huckleberries.

-A loop trail connects the two waterfalls, and the McKenzie River National Recreation Trail, and offers up close views of the wild McKenzie River.
+The Waterfalls Loop Trail, part of the McKenzie River National Recreation Trail, connects the 2 waterfalls and offers up close views of the wild McKenzie River.

 Both sites feature parking area, interpretive panels that tell the story of area geology, restrooms and observation points.